terminal42/contao-password-validation/README.md

 Parameter | Purpose
 --------- | -------
-`invalid_attempts`: | Disable the user.
-Requires an admin to enable the account.
-Create a notification with type "account_disabled" which will be sent out to the admin and/or user.
 `password_history`: | Keep track of the latest `n` passwords, and force the users not to choose one of their recent passwords.
 `change_days`: | Ask the user to change their password after certain days.